BassThatHertz/Audio-Resampler/README.md

 - The resampled files are saved as "*original name* [new sample rate]".
 For example, if you specify a desired sample rate of 44.1kHz, an audio file named "test.wav" will be saved as "test [44.1kHz].wav" after the resampling is complete.

-- The orignal audio files are not replaced/deleted.
+- The orignal WAV files are not replaced/deleted.

 A batch resample of all WAV files in the the "Audio-Resampler-master" folder takes place; you do not have to manually select each file when running the program.